-TSR performance against the 50th percentile of an industry GICS index over the three-year performance period can modify the award up or down by 50%.
-Specifically, the TSR requirement provides for increase or decrease of the 2015 grants by as much as 50% based on how the Company's TSR for the period from January 1, 2015, through December 31, 2017, compares to an industry peer group for the same period.
-If the Company's TSR is below the 50th percentile, 3 1/3% of the award will be forfeited for each percentile, to a maximum decrease of 50% of the award at the 35th percentile or below.
-If the Company's TSR is above the 50th percentile, the award will be increased by 3 1/3% for each percentile, to a maximum increase of 50% of the award at the 65th percentile or above.
-For example, if the Company's relative TSR is at the 40th percentile, then 33.3% of the total shares shall be forfeited.
+TSR performance against the 50th percentile TSR of an industry GICS index peer group over the three-year performance period can modify the award up or down by 25%.
+Specifically, the TSR requirement provides for increase or decrease of the 2016 grants by as much as 25% based on how the Company's TSR for the period from January 1, 2016, through December 31, 2018, compares to an industry peer group for the same period.
+If the Company's TSR is below the 50th percentile TSR of the peer group, each award will be decreased by the percentage point difference between the 50th percentile TSR and the Company's TSR, up to a maximum decrease of 25 percentage points.
+If the Company's TSR is above the 50th percentile TSR of the peer group, each award will be increased by the percentage point difference between the 50th percentile TSR and the Company's TSR (with a proportionate increase for fractions of a percentage point), up to a maximum increase of 25 percentage points.
+However, if the Company's TSR is at the 50th percentile TSR of the peer group, no adjustment will be made to an award.
+For example, if the Company's TSR is less than the 50th percentile TSR of the peer group by 10%, then 10% of the total shares subject to an award (the percentage point difference between the 50th percentile TSR and the Company's TSR) shall be forfeited.

-The time vesting requirement provides that the 2015 award vests 100% on the third anniversary of the grant date.
-Notwithstanding the foregoing, the time vesting requirement (but not the earnings per share requirement or the TSR requirement) is waived upon the recipient's death or termination of employment due to total and permanent disability.
+The time vesting requirement provides that the 2016 award vests 100% on the third anniversary of the grant date.
+Notwithstanding the foregoing, the time vesting requirement (but not the EPS requirement or the TSR requirement) is waived upon the recipient's death or termination of employment due to total and permanent disability.

-No portion of the 2015 restricted share award may be released to the recipient until such portion is no longer subject to any of the three requirements (earnings per share, TSR and time vesting).
-However, even after shares constituting part of a restricted share award are released, they are still subject to the Company's Clawback Policy, which is available at the Company's website at www.roberthalf.com in the "Corporate Governance" section under the "About Us/Investor Center" tab.
+No portion of the 2016 performance share award may be released to the recipient until such portion is no longer subject to any of the three requirements (EPS, TSR and time vesting).
+However, even after shares constituting part of a performance share award are released, they are still subject to the Company's Clawback Policy, which is available at the Company's website at www.roberthalf.com in the "Corporate Governance" section under the "About Us/Investor Center" tab.